Planning for Your Greenhouse

-When doing greenhouse planning, questions to ask are: How would a greenhouse best fit with the landscape?
+When doing greenhouse planning, questions to ask are: Where should you put a greenhouse?
+How would a greenhouse best fit with the landscape?
 Is it convenient?
 Exposure to sun, wind and weather?
 Generally a southeasterly exposure is best, with east, south and west exposures following in order.
 Should the greenhouse should be free-standing or attached to your house?
 For attached greenhouses, issues such as the height of the attachment wall, snow avalanching off the roof onto the greenhouse, icicles, etc. need to be considered.
 Attached greenhouses frequently have building code issues as well.

 What size greenhouse do you need?

 As you plan, select a greenhouse as large as your site and budget allow since gardeners usually wish they had more space.
-Consider the fooprint as well as height for your comfort and to provide room for tall and hanging plants.
-(Often a greenhouse less than 200 sq.ft. does not require a permit – especially if it is free standing.)
+Consider the footprint as well as height for your comfort and to provide room for tall and hanging plants.
+Often a greenhouse less than 200 sq. ft. does not require a permit – especially if it is free standing.

 Which greenhouse framing materials should be used?

 Greenhouse framing material options include wood, aluminum & plastic.
 Plastic is for short-term, temporary greenhouses.
 Aluminum is durable if properly finished but is not environmentally friendly.
-Wood is renewable and sustainable, with a natural beauty that fits well with residential architecture.
+Building a wooden greenhouse is renewable and sustainable with a natural beauty that fits well with residential architecture.
 Clear Heart Redwood is naturally rot resistant.
 Wood is more heat efficient than aluminum (1400 times better).
 Plus, a wood greenhouse frame allows easy addition of accessories such as shelves, hooks, and hanging bars.

 Which greenhouse glazing materials should be used?